Brakitlabs/brakit-core/README.md

 ### Creating Plugins
 You can extend Brakit's functionality by creating custom plugins.
 Plugins are JavaScript bundles that register with the overlay and can add new tools, UI components, or integrate with external services.

-For more details on how the plugin system works, see [ARCHITECTURE.md](./ARCHITECTURE.md).
+For more details on how the plugin system works, see [Architecture Guide](docs/ARCHITECTURE.md).
-To contribute to Core, check out [CONTRIBUTING.md](./CONTRIBUTING.md).
+To contribute to Core, check out [Contributing Guide](docs/CONTRIBUTING.md).

 ---